Dancing with the Stars: Vote FAQ

 5. What if I want to vote online?
 Anything in particular I need to do first?

 To vote at ABC.com, a username and a valid email address are a must.
 We've hopefully made the process pretty easy for you.
-In fact, if you already have a Facebook or Twitter account, you can sign in with one of those accounts, connect it to an ABC account and you're ready to go.
-If you don't have a Facebook or Twitter account, you can simply sign up for an ABC account at ABC.com.
+In fact, if you already have a Facebook account, you can sign in with that, connect it to an ABC account and you're ready to go.
+If you don't have a Facebook account, you can simply sign up for an ABC account at ABC.com.

 To vote via Facebook, go here: http://apps.facebook.com/votedwts.
 You will need to have pop-up blockers turned off for Facebook and authorize the Dancing with the Stars voting app.